 Reserve Port is a “premium” version of Ruby port, but again, really isn’t worth your time to read or my time to write about.

 Rose port was recently introduced in 2008 by Poças and Croft, as part of the Taylor Fladgate Partnership.
 Technically it is a Ruby Port but it’s fermented the same was as a rose wine with very limited exposure to the skins of the grape.
-If you value my opinion at all avoid this at all costs.
-It’s appalling.

 White port is simply a port made from white grapes instead of red and is marketed in a variety of the aforementioned styles both as a wood aged port and a bottle aged port.